FireworksProject/jfdi/docs/create-devbox.md

 ### 3) Install VBox Guest Additions
-After you've exited the VM and are back on your local terminal, run

-	./deploy-build.sh 192.168.128

-where, again, '192.168.1.128' is substitued by the IP address the VM reported to you when it booted up last time.
-You'll need to put in the vagrant user password again, which happens to be 'vagrant', and you be prompted for it 3 times.

-Then restart the VM with `vagrant reload`.
+After exiting the VM, restart it with `vagrant reload`.
 You'll notice that vagrant seems to break at this point.
 That's because we've updated the Ubuntu system, but we have not yet updated VBoxGuestAdditions.
 So, when the machine restarts you'll see this:

 	The following SSH command responded with a non-zero exit status.
 	Vagrant assumes that this means the command failed!